-⚠ Installation must be in accordance with the recognised standards of the appropriate authority in the country concerned!
+🗥 Installation must be in accordance with recognised standards in the country concerned, for North America, NEC / CEC regulations should be followed!

 Access to the interior of the device, when carrying out any work, must only be conducted by trained personnel! ⚠ Before carrying out any work ensure local regulations and site procedures are followed!

-🛆 Easy access is recommended for both status observation and alarm purposes and must be located out of reach of the public! ⚠ Isolate the equipment from all hazardous live power sources before opening the cover!
+🕮 Easy access is recommended for both status observation and alarm purposes and must be located out of reach of the public! ⚠ Isolate the equipment from all hazardous live power sources before opening the cover!